Lifeline (Neal Morse album)

 Lifeline is the seventh studio album by Neal Morse.
-The album features performances from Mike Portnoy (ex-Dream Theater) on drums and Randy George (Ajalon) on bass, as well as special guest appearances including Paul Bielatowicz on guitar and Paul Gilbert (Racer X and Mr. Big), who features on a bonus cut.
+The album features performances from Mike Portnoy (Dream Theater) on drums and Randy George (Ajalon) on bass, as well as special guest appearances including Paul Bielatowicz on guitar and Paul Gilbert (Racer X and Mr. Big), who features on a bonus cut.
 Live drummer Collin Leijenaar plays on the bonus track "Set the Kingdom".

 Neal and his band first performed the title track, Lifeline, live at the Night of the Prog Festival on the Loreley, Germany.
 It was also played at a concert in Trondheim, Norway, with a local band.

 It was later announced that the album would be released on October 1, 2008.
 Unlike many of his previous releases, Lifeline is not a concept album.

 Track listing

 All songs written by Neal Morse except where noted.

 A special edition was released with a CD of bonus material, including covers of four "pretty cool songs by pretty uncool bands" as well as two original songs.
 "Set the Kingdom" actually ends at 11:00 and is followed by silence before the hidden track.